Robert C. Patterson is

 White,

-who were natives of Livingston County, N.Y., where they
+who were natives of Livingstone County, N.Y., where they

 lived until 1859.
 In that year they came to this county, and settled in Allen